Richard III (2019)

 Readers now have a choice of two fine Yale biographies on this king and with different missions; Hicks has a depth of knowledge on the subject and familiarity with the latest research about Richard.
 Ross stated that his aim was to synthesise all views of Richard, to comment on the veracity of each aspect of commentary on Richard and to tell the story of his rise and fall.
 With the publication of this book Michael Hicks joins Charles Ross as a contributor to Yale's Ricardian scholarship and we are fortunate to have both.
 Indeed, the connection is closer than that suggests: Michael Hicks studied under Charles Ross for his final undergraduate year, marking out this new book as building on the work done by Ross.

-This new book by Professor Hicks may or may not be acknowledged as the successor to Charles Ross but it confirms a developing trend of Yale refreshing the series' titles as the opportunity arises.
-This commenced in 2016 with the new David Bates study of William the Conqueror replacing the 1964 David Douglas book.
+This new book by Professor Hicks confirms a developing trend of Yale refreshing the series' titles as the opportunity arises.
+This commenced in 2016 with the new David Bates study of William the Conqueror replacing the 1964 David Douglas book and continues into 2020 with' Edward the Confessor'.

 This title was the third book in our study of the English Monarchs series to have been released in an unabridged audio format.
 In December 2019 will publish both a CD (mp3 format) and a digital download and it is available initially only the USA.
 The cover art on the audio versions is the same as the Yale paper releases, although amended for the square CD case.
 The downloadable version was made available by digital media companies .
 The book is read, or "narrated" by Matthew Waterson.
 The duration of the audio is eight hours.